 What kind of terms are good or bad?
 Most of the terms which impact sales price have to do with the financing, so the amount of cash down or other loan terms.

-Great terms, extremely strong: all cash, large cash down payment, no issues with appraisal (either because of all cash, large cash down or no appraisal contingency)
+Great terms, extremely strong: all cash, large cash down payment, no issues with appraisal (either because of all cash, large cash down or no appraisal contingency).
+The buyer’s probable value may be lower if that buyer is bringing in an all cash offer with a 7 day close, no contingencies, and other sweet elements to the deal on a vacant house that the seller needs sold yesterday.

-Bad terms, weaking the offer: small down payment, FHA financing, asking the seller to carry the loan
+Bad terms, weakening the offer: small down payment, FHA financing, asking the seller to carry the loan

 Other terms not related to financing can sweeten the deal for the buyer or make it worse in the seller’s eyes.
 The seller wants a “done deal”, so will likely take a lower price if the transaction looks more solid and sure (and less likely to fall apart).

-Weak terms: buyer’s offer is subject to the sale of another home (worse yet: it’s not even on the market – better, it’s actually under contract and just needs to close escrow)
+Weak terms: buyer’s offer is subject to the sale of another home (worse yet: it’s not even on the market – better, it’s actually under contract and just needs to close escrow).
+The buyer’s probable value may be higher because of the increased time and risk to the seller.
+Sometimes a seller will take such an offer in order to maximize the sale price.

 Strong terms can make the home purchase a “better deal”.
 Weak terms will need to be compensated with a higher price.